If you don’t see an answer to your question below or would like more information, please don’t hesitate to contact us.

 There are two ways we do this:

 - One way is for us to help you get set up with a retailer where you live.

 - The other way is for us to help you get set up with a retailer near us.
-If you are coming through Kelowna, B.C., or Kamloops, B.C., we work with True Outdoors.
-Here is a link to their rental page information.
+We can do this a number of ways, including the following.